top of page

 The alignment would be constructed within a combination of an existing freeway median (along I-580), an existing transportation corridor owned by Alameda County, and new right-of-way in San Joaquin County, terminating at the Mountain House community.
 The Proposed Project includes four new stations, a Mountain House Layover Facility and a Tracy Operations and Maintenance Facility/Operations Support Site (OMF/OSS).

-The Federal Transit Administration (FTA), as Lead Agency, together with the Authority as Project Sponsor, is preparing an Environmental Assessment (EA) for the proposed Valley Link Rail Project.
-Similar to the SEIR, the purpose of the EA is to analyze the potential environmental effects associated with the project following the federal requirements under the National Environmental Protection Act (NEPA).
+The Federal Transit Administration (FTA), as Lead Agency, together with the Authority as Project Sponsor, has prepared an Environmental Assessment (EA) for the proposed Valley Link Rail Project.
+Similar to the Subsequent Environmental Impact Report (SEIR) prepared in compliance with the California Environmental Quality Act (CEQA) earlier in 2024, the purpose of the EA is to document the potential environmental effects associated with the project following the federal requirements under the National Environmental Protection Act (NEPA).

 Background